 Trousers, £99, Cos – buy now

-This playful twinset is a must in everyone’s wardrobe for spring summer 2022.
+This playful twinset is a must in everyone’s wardrobe this season.

-It’s legs on show this season, as designers decided it was time to get our legs out from under our desks and back out into the world.
+It’s legs on show this season as designers decided it was time to get our pins out from under our desks and back out into the world.

 It’s time to shine in this season’s eye blinding light reflecting trend.